cdaecke/md_news_clickcount/Readme.md

 - Select `Views` in the `Sort by` dropdown
 - Select a `Sort direction` (`Descending` will show the most viewed articles first)
 - Save and close

+### Spam prevention
+In the TypoScript settings, you are able to set `daysForNextCount`, which adds an IP check.
+So multiple views of the same IP address in the given timespan (days) will be counted just once.

+By default this functionality is disabled (`daysForNextCount = 0`)

+ATTENTION:

+If you have set `daysForNextCount` to something higher than 0, please make sure, that you activate the scheduler task `mdNewsClickcount:cleanupLogCommand` of type `Execute console commands` in order to meet the GDPR requirements!
+This will clean up the log.

 ### Clear views
 - Add a scheduler task of type `Execute console commands`